 Television Color Analyst

-The original television analyst for the Anaheim Ducks, Brian Hayward is in the midst of his 26th season with the club.
-He has called 1,550 regular-season Ducks games since joining the team and celebrated his 1,000th Ducks broadcast on Jan.
+The original television analyst for the Ducks, Brian Hayward is in his 27th season with the club.
+He has called 1,632 regular-season Ducks games since joining the team and celebrated his 1,000th Ducks broadcast on Jan.
 16, 2011 vs. Edmonton.
-Over the past 25 years, he has earned a reputation as one of hockey's most articulate and informative analysts.
+Over the past 26 years, he has earned a reputation as one of hockey's most articulate and informative analysts.
 Hayward has also been an active member of the Orange County community since joining the Ducks, participating in numerous charitable events on behalf of the club.

 Hayward has previously called national games for NBC, ABC, ESPN, ESPN2 and CBC.
 He appeared as an analyst for "NHL on NBC," which included work at the 2014 Stadium Series Game at Dodger Stadium and the 2006 Olympic Winter Games in Torino, Italy.
 He also served as color commentator for the 2004 World Cup of Hockey on ESPN's telecasts of the event.
 In 1998, he was a roving reporter during the Stanley Cup Final for ESPN, where he had the distinction of interviewing President Bill Clinton during a game in Washington.